ethanstoner/discord-ai-chatbot/README.md

-# Free Chatbot API - Discord Bot
+# Discord AI Chatbot - Customizable Personality

 A production-ready Discord bot with fully programmable personality system.
 Uses Groq API for fast, free AI responses.
 Perfect for creating custom Discord bots with any personality you want.